xDelivered-Patrick/xDelivered.Essentials/README.md

 #### What is this?

-  >Data access service combining CosmodDb and Redis for optimised latency and NoSQL relationships
+  >Data access service combining CosmosDb and Redis for optimised latency and NoSQL relationships

 #### Why is this useful?